Article at a glance

 Who Shouldn’t Get the Moderna Vaccine:

-Note: An immediate reaction means experiencing hives, swelling, or wheezing within four hours of receiving an mRNA vaccine.
+Note: An immediate or severe allergic reaction means experiencing hives, swelling, or wheezing within four hours of receiving an mRNA vaccine.

 Common Side Effects: